Bracknell Ice Skating Club Newsletter - December 2005

 17: BISC committee meeting, 7pm

-21-22: Synchro International & British Synchro Championships, NIC
+21-22: Synchro International & British Synchro Championships, NIC Nottingham.

 23-29: Four Continents Championships, Colorado Springs, USA